tiegotc/tiego.github.io/README.md

 # Tiego Tshehla

-### A Jekyll portfolio site for Tiego hacked out from the academia them by LeNPaul
+### A Jekyll portfolio site hacked out from the "academia" theme by LeNPaul.